 The Pacific Islands Forum Fisheries Agency (FFA) facilitates regional cooperation for the sustainable use of tuna.
 It was established in 1979 to help countries to sustainability manage the fishery resources that fall within their 200-mile exclusive economic zones.
 FFA develops the capacity of members to monitor and take actions to reduce their bycatch.

-The Western & Central Pacific Fisheries Commission (WCPFC) maintains the Bycatch Management Information System (BMIS), which focuses on mitigating and managing bycatch in oceanic tuna and Billfish fisheries.
+The Western and Central Pacific Fisheries Commission (WCPFC) maintains the Bycatch Management Information System (BMIS), which focuses on lessening the numbers of animals caught as bycatch when fishing for tuna and billfish.

-The Pacific Community’s Oceanic Fisheries Programme (OFP) assists the WCPFC and in the development of the BMIS.
+The Oceanic Fisheries Programme (OFP) of the Pacific Community assists the WCPFC and in the development of the BMIS.
 It also helps to manage the monitoring and reporting of bycatch.